wanghaisheng/responsive-landing-page-starter/content/blog/en/forward-phone-call-voice-proxy-java-dr.md

 private static final String YOUR_SECOND_NUMBER = "16165551234";
 ```

-Vonage sends the `to` parameter to your webhook which contains the Nexmo number that was called.
+Vonage sends the `to` parameter to your webhook which contains the Vonage number that was called.
 You can use this same number to call you by adding it as a `from` parameter.

 Now define the answer route by adding the following code to the `main` method of the `App` class, resolving any imports: